Memory Effect of Gravitational Wave Pulses in PP-Wave Spacetimes: Geodesics in pp-wave spacetimes

 On integration, this gives

-$ v_0 $ is the integration constant. $ k $=0 and 1 for null and time-like geodesics respectively. $ u $ is an affine parameter here, and the overdot denotes differentiation w.r.t. $ u $.
-If the expressions for $ A_{+}(u) $ and $ A_{\times}(u) $ are known, one can determine each of the quantities: $ x $, $ y $, $ v $, $ \dot{x} $, $ \dot{y} $ and $ \dot{v} $ from the above equations.
-This is a conventional approach for investigating gravitational memories using different types of pulse profiles, which has been applied in earlier studies (e.g. \cite{ZHANG1, ZHANG2, ZHANG3, PREN, IC1, IC5, IC2, IC3}).
-Zhang and others \cite{ZHANG2} have presented a detailed discussion on the derivation of the geodesic equations and the physical significance of the related quantities.
+where $ v_0 $ is the integration constant, $ k $=0 and $1$ for null and time-like geodesics respectively, $ u $ is an affine parameter, and the overdot denotes differentiation w.r.t. $ u $, throughout this paper.

+Zhang \textit{et al.} \cite{ZHANG2} have presented a detailed discussion on the derivation of the geodesic equations and the physical significance of the related quantities.
 They have pointed out that the profile of the wave must be `pulselike', extending within a finite time span.
+This pulse-nature is encoded in the expressions for $ A_{+}(u) $ and $ A_{\times}(u) $.
+If these expressions are known, one can determine each of the quantities: $ x $, $ y $, $ v $, $ \dot{x} $, $ \dot{y} $ and $ \dot{v} $ from the above equations.
+This is a conventional approach for investigating gravitational memories using different types of pulse profiles, which has been applied in earlier studies (\cite{ZHANG1, ZHANG2, ZHANG3, PREN, IC1, IC5, IC2, IC3}).